dotlang/language/README.md

 If a struct has a private field (starting with `_`), only type or instance level functions will have access to them.
 You can also use `*` operator when defining a struct to include fields from another struct into current one (Example 9).

+You can also define types inside a struct.
+These types will be accessible by using struct type name (Example 10).

 **Examples**

 1. `Point = {x:int, y:int}`